Luka-D/RasQberry-Two-LED-Painter/README.md

 python3 LED_painter.py
 ```

-Additionally, you can also save your images to a JSON file by going to `File -> Save` in the toolbar.
-These images can be later displayed on the LED array by running the following command and pasting the path of the saved file into the console:
+You can also save your images to a JSON file by going to `File -> Save` in the toolbar.
+These images can be re-imported later by going to `File -> Import`.

+You can clear the current canvas by going to `File -> Clear`, take note that this will also clear any image currently displayed on the LEDs.

+To display a saved image through the command line, run the following command and paste the path of the saved file into the console:

 ```python
 python3 display_to_LEDs_from_file.py
 ```

-To turn off all of the LEDs, you can run this script:
+To turn off all of the LEDs, simply close the program window.
+Alternatively, you can run this script:

 ```python
 python3 turn_off_LEDs.py